AnthonyCxx/Notes-and-Writeups/Powershell/Basic-Navigation.md

 | `-Path` | specifies the path to take | `Set-Location -Path C:\Users\ethan\Downloads\hmm` |
 | `-LiteralPath` | takes the path as a raw (verbatim) string | `Set-Location -LiteralPath C:\Users\ethan\Downloads\*` |
 | `-PassThru` | returns the path after executing the command | ` Write-Host (Set-Location .\Documents\ -PassThru)` |

 ---

+## Clear-Host
+> Aliases: cls

+Clears the screen.
+This command has no parameters.

+---